-Dennis Tito waves to his family and friends from the bus transporting him to the launch pad - photo courtesy Space Adventures
+Dennis Tito waves to his family and friends from the bus

 The

-first "tourist" was American businessman Dennis Tito.
+world's first "tourist" was American businessman Dennis Tito.
 He

 is reported to have paid Space Adventures $US20 million to be blasted